 In recognition of Black History Month

-in February, schools in the Halton District School Board have planned virtual initiatives to celebrate and honour the contributions of Black Canadians, past and present.
+in February, schools in the Halton District School Board have planned initiatives to celebrate and honour the lives and contributions of Black Canadians, past and present.

-“Black History Month affirms Black identity in educational lessons and resources, as well as our collective duty to continue the learning and conversation beyond this month into everyday teaching moments within our schools and broader HDSB community,” says Rob Eatough, Superintendent of Education (Equity and Inclusion) for the Halton District School Board.
+“A continued engagement with history is vital as it aids in giving context to the present.
+Black History Month is an opportunity to understand Black histories shift from stories about racism and slavery to stories that spotlight Black achievement,” says Jennie Petko, Superintendent of Education for the HDSB.
+“Black History Month affirms and celebrates Black identity in educational lessons and resources, as well as our collective duty to continue the learning and conversation beyond this month into everyday teaching moments within our schools and broader HDSB community.”

 For additional information, contact: